 So how can you, as a health professional, support people to make good choices that align with their values and preferences?

-A formal definition of shared decision-making is: "a process in which clinicians and patients work together to select tests, treatments, management or support packages, based on clinical evidence and the patient’s informed preferences.
+A formal definition of shared decision-making is "a process in which clinicians and patients work together to select tests, treatments, management or support packages, based on clinical evidence and the patient’s informed preferences.
 It involves the provision of evidence-based information about options, outcomes and uncertainties, together with decision support counselling and a system for recording and implementing patients’ informed preferences."
-(Making shared decision-making a reality, The King's Fund publication, July 2011)
+(Making shared decision-making a reality, The King's Fund, UK, 2011)

-Have you been clear that it is their choice and not yours to make?
+Be clear that the decision is theirs and not yours to make.

-Become competent at using the 3 step model Ask-Build-Check.
-Read more here.
+Become competent at using the 3-step model Ask-Build-Check.